rcos/rcos-handbook/docs/meetings/large_group_meetings.md

 ## Closing Ceremony
 - Coordinators select 2-3 projects to give a very brief highlights reel on their accomplishments in the semester
-- New coordinators are introduced
+- New Coordinators are introduced
 - ~~Pizza is delivered for everyone~~ ;(

 <!-- IN PERSON FORMAT BELOW -->